$D$-Dimensional Modular Assembly of Higher-Derivative Four-Point Contact Amplitudes Involving Fermions: Spin building blocks (Spacetime Parity Conserving)

 where we use the operator engineering dimensions in 4D as the mass dimension counting, \ie we take the mass dimension of a spinor to be $3/2$ and that of momenta and polarization vectors to be $1$.

 In the following subsections, we classify the space of all unique spinor blocks consistent with their corresponding kinematic interactions, up to overall factors of scalar Mandelstams.
 We start by building all possible Lorentz invariant spinor bilinears that potentially contain momenta or polarization vectors at a given dimension.
 We then impose on-shell conditions, momentum conservation, and the Dirac equation to prune linearly dependent terms.
 For the case of vectors, we also impose transversality and gauge invariance as additional constraints.
 Each of the remaining functions forms a valid on-shell spinor block.
 We then remove degeneracies that arise from lower-mass-dimension basis elements multiplied by functions of scalar Mandelstams $\mathcal{P}_{D}$ to obtain a minimal basis of our spinor blocks.
-For each of the particle contents, specific considerations support that the presented bases are exhaustive.
+For each particle content, the exhaustiveness of the resulting bases is established by this explicit construction, with additional high-dimensional checks discussed on a case-by-case basis below.